 NATIVES ON AN HISTORIC SITE.
 A former stagecoach stop, this home and extensive grounds was a perfect setting for a native garden.
 The owner collected antiquities and arts from Asia and other parts of the world, and had wonderful taste.
 It was a pleasure to fill the vast spaces with native and other plants, creating as we went over an extended period.
 The owners also did some beautiful walls and other work on the site, which adds a great deal to the surroundings.
 Despite its size, most of the gardens are pretty easy to care for.

 OWEN’S SANTA BARBARA GARDEN.
 Santa Barbara was Owen’s home for 45 years, and for 32 of those years he slowly developed a garden that became a local legend.
 Starting with a small post-war house on a flat lot a block from the ocean, the home and garden went through nearly continuous remodels and additions for over 3 decades.
 The results were shared with a regular stream of visitors, and the gardens have been featured in films and on television shows.

 OWEN’S CORVALLIS GARDEN.
 The garden at Owen’s Corvallis home began to take shape in spring of 2013.
 A young garden with much promise, it will unfold over the years as a sustainable ecosystem, providing food for people, habitat for native plants and animals, and plenty of beauty.
 The patios and other hardscape features were already at the time the property was purchased, as were a hedge along the driveway and a small back lawn.
 Everything builds upon these.
-Much has happened in two years of development, but check back to follow the progress of this project.
+Much has happened in six years of development, but check back to follow the progress of this project.